rformassspectrometry/SpectriPy/paper/paper.md

 The authors declare to not have any competing financial or personal interests that could have influenced the work reported in this paper.
 Part of this work was supported by the European Union HORIZON-MSCA-2021 project 101073062:
-“HUMAN - Harmonizing and unifying blood metabolic analysis networks” to Philippine Louail, Johannes Rainer and Micheal Witting.
+"HUMAN - Harmonizing and unifying blood metabolic analysis networks" to Philippine Louail, Johannes Rainer and Micheal Witting.
+Helge Hecht thanks the RECETOX Research Infrastructure (No LM2023069) financed by the Ministry of Education, Youth and Sports for supportive background.
+Part of this project was supported from the European Union’s Horizon 2020 research and innovation programme under grant agreement 857560 (CETOCOEN Excellence) and from the Horizon Europe programme under grant agreement 101079789 (EIRENE PPP).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency (REA).
+Neither the European Union nor the granting authority can be held responsible for any use that may be made of the information it contains.

 # References